NASW Credentialing Center Frequently Asked Questions

 1. What is the NASW Credentialing Center?

-The NASW Credentialing Center is a department within the NASW National Office responsible for the management of NASW credentials and specialty certifications, the NASW Register of Clinical Social Workers, the NASW Continuing Education Approval Program, the Verifications Program, and the National Social Worker Finder.
+The NASW Credentialing Center is a department within the NASW National Office of Professional and Workforce Development responsible for the management of NASW credentials and specialty certifications, the NASW Continuing Education Approval Program, and the Verifications Program.

 3. How are NASW credentials and specialty certifications developed?

 NASW credentials and specialty certifications are created based on member needs surveys.
-The criteria are then developed by social workers who are experts in the respective fields.
+The criteria are then developed by social workers who are experts in their respective fields.

 4. How long has NASW had credentials and specialty certifications?